BastyZ/cppVectors/README.md

 __c++17__ is used for this project.

 ## Running the homework:
-bc idk how to run cpp code from a terminal, I'll recomend to open the project on CLion and run it from there.
+because I don't know how to run cpp code from a terminal, I'll recommend to open the project on CLion and run it from there as I did.
 I'm hope that in a short future I'll know more details, but it's my first time with cpp and CLion made it a lot easier on Linux.